-The LCBO is the Liquor Control Board of Ontario, and the only place you can buy spirits in the province.
+The LCBO is the Liquor Control Board of Ontario, and the only place you could buy spirits in the province.

 The Toronto Star, Jul.
 31, 2001